mhsyaman/module-1-mhsyaman/README.md

 ---

-### HTML Documentation for Shoe Stores
+### HTML Documentation for Adelas

-Here is the HTML structure used to build the Shoe Store website.
+Here is the HTML structure used to build the Adelas is Shoe Store websites.
 This site provides information about products and promotions, as well as a contact form for visitors.

 #### Page Structure